jfcloutier/karma_system/design_notes/acting.md

   * if the directive does not correspond to any of its experiences
     * it sends back a `not_relevant` activation prediction error
   * else
-    * it creates an activation experience, if the directive is new, to track its progress
+    * if the directive is new, it creates an activation experience with status `relevant` to track its progress
     * and it sends back
       * a `relevant` prediction error if the CA has an experience it could potentially impact as directed
       * a `planned` prediction error if the CA has built a working plan
       * a `failed` prediction error if the CA tried but recently failed to build a working plan
       * an `executed` prediction error if the CA recently executed a plan to achieve the directive

 During the `predict` phase, a CA:

-* Emits activation predictions for all active umwelt directives in its working plans
+* Emits activation predictions for all active umwelt directives in its plans
-  * a working plan is one where all directives are either already `executed` (an activation is observed as executed), `relevant` or `planned`
+  * A working plan is one where all directives are either already `executed` (an activation is observed as executed), `relevant` or `planned`
-  * an umwelt directive is active if no `executed` activation is observed in the umwelt
+  * An umwelt directive is active if no `executed` activation is observed in the umwelt
+  * A prediction is about the activation of a goal the CA is using in a plan it is building/has built.
+The CA sends it with status:
+    * `relevant` to validate that the goal/directive is meaningful to the CA's umwelt
+    * `planned` to validate that/cause that the goal/directive is backed by its own working plan in the umwelt
+    * `executed` to validate that/cause the execution of a plan the umwelt built for this goal/directive

 During the `observe` phase, a CA: